Bira/octopus-carnival/_posts/2020-01-16-green-dragon.md

 Adult or older green dragons could conceivably end up joining a fey court.
-So your party arrives to fight the dragon extorting the nearby kingdom and find themselves drawn into a kingdom in the Feywild where the dragon is a respected noble with enough connections to make itself immune to a direct assault.
+So your party arrives to fight the dragon extorting the nearby kingdom and find themselves drawn into a Feywild court where the dragon is a respected noble with enough connections to make itself immune to a direct assault.
 Can they convince the other courtiers that the beast is a villain?
 Would they care if it was?

+[1]: {{ "/projects/mm-4e/" | relative_url }}